Redefining Beauty Standards: Beauty is in the Eye of the Diverse Beholder

 How Do I Change My Beauty Standards?

 Changing your beauty standards begins with self-reflection and awareness.
 Start by questioning the ideals you’ve been exposed to throughout your life.
 Consider how media, culture, and societal norms have shaped your perception of beauty.
+Societal expectations can pressure individuals to conform to certain beauty ideals, so questioning these expectations is key to personal growth.

 Recognize the importance of inner beauty, which eclipses physical imperfections.
 Qualities like warmth, kindness, wisdom, loyalty, piety, strength, generosity, humor, trustworthiness, and insight truly reflect what we value, and these are often overlooked due to societal pressure to conform to external beauty standards.